cbung/resume_classification/readme.md

     - education_end_x: Education end date

 - Three Languages they know
-    - language_x: Name of the languages 1 through 3
+    - language_x: Name of the language
-    - language_proficiency_x: Proficiency of the languages 1 through 3
+    - language_proficiency_x: Proficiency of the language

 - languages: All languages they know
 - skills: All skills they have